barchart/aws-lambda-pdf-generator/README.md

 ### Implementation

-The [Serverless](https://www.serverless.com/) framework creates a web service on the AWS cloud using [AWS API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
-The Lambda Function uses [Puppeteer](https://github.com/puppeteer/puppeteer) and [Chromium](https://github.com/alixaxel/chrome-aws-lambda) to render an HTML document as a PDF file.
+* The [Serverless](https://www.serverless.com/) framework creates a web service on the AWS cloud using [AWS API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
+* The service uses [Puppeteer](https://github.com/puppeteer/puppeteer) and [Chromium](https://github.com/alixaxel/chrome-aws-lambda) to render an HTML document as a PDF file.

 ### Documentation